Especially For You– Finding a New Purpose after Unspeakable Loss

 What is the cost of not simply letting go, and plunging yourself into the very forces that ripped open your life?
 Or the opposite: running away from and numbing that place of pain?
 How do people to find balance between the two, and begin to reconcile the past while moving forward?

 The author’s wife Denise envisions opening a bereavement center to support other families going through similar crises, which necessitates a huge shift and difficult balance in their lives.
 Opening a nonprofit requires them to step beyond their anguish to lift others in their grief.
 After setting out in 2008, Denise Brack builds key partnerships and formalizes facilitator training for support groups while seeking space to replenish her emotional energy.
-Approaching the tenth anniversary of their son’s death, the author returns to Providence to check the status of underage drinking enforcement, finding that little has changed, which remains the case again in 2015.

 As their nonprofit grows, pressures mount to continue Hope Floats Healing & Wellness Center’s operations.
 Expecting to expand this outreach to a wider community, the Bracks realize they must keep their hearts open to intuition and a life of service, while recognizing that facing one’s pain rather than shuttering it is a lifelong trek towards reclamation.
 Their family experiences luminous moments of remembrance and solidarity, receiving signs from Mike and recognizing his ongoing connection to them.
 Mike’s core friends also demonstrate the strength of their own bonds, which along with the contributions of Denise’s colleagues and friends, are an unspeakable gift.